kylejmorris/vibe_ai/README.md

 # How to contribute
 3 Major chunks of code, each should be able to run standalone as mini projects you can hack on.
 Kyle Morris will orchestrate the DB layer + make things speak nicely to eachother.

+## Scraping
-## Scraping: If you want to write a scraper add a file or function to /scrapers that you could run standalone to fetch a bunch of useful info, such as linkedin dms, or facebook profile info.
+If you want to write a scraper add a file or function to /scrapers that you could run standalone to fetch a bunch of useful info, such as linkedin dms, or facebook profile info.
 Make sure you figure out the auth, test it so it works reliably

 ## AI Layer:
 	If you want to try writing your own query logic add a file to the /query directory that reads the Database and then outputs stuff, can just be in CLI for now